RTSProductions/Code-Project-Generator/README.md

 A Code Project Generator In Unity I Made Cuz I Couldn't Get An Idea For What To Code

 # Release
-Go to the [itch.io](https://reginthesmith-productions.itch.io/code-project-generator) to see the offcial reales.
+Go to the [itch.io](https://reginthesmith-productions.itch.io/code-project-generator) to see each offcial realese